Unleash/unleash/website/docs/tutorials/quickstart.md

 });

 unleash.on('synchronized', () => {
-  // Unleash is ready to serve updated feature toggles.
+  // Unleash is ready to serve updated feature flags.

   // Check a feature flag
   const isEnabled = unleash.isEnabled('some-toggle');